Best Pre-Workout Supplements Ranked (2025)

 Best Overall: Legion Pulse

-Legion Pulse is one of the few pre-workouts that's actually clinically dosed.
-350mg caffeine from two sources, 8g citrulline malate, 3.6g beta-alanine, naturally sweetened with stevia.
-No artificial dyes.
+Legion Pulse is one of the few pre-workouts that is actually clinically dosed.
+350 mg caffeine from two sources, 8 g citrulline malate, 3.6 g beta-alanine, and 350 mg L-theanine.
+Naturally sweetened with stevia and free of artificial dyes.
+Every ingredient hits or exceeds its effective dose — rare at any price point.

 Amazon · Affiliate